Celebrating our Volunteers

-Our volunteers log well over 6,000 hours – roughly 500 hours a month.
+Our volunteers log over 7,000 hours – roughly 600 hours a month.
 Their service is a tremendous gift and we appreciate and celebrate them all.
 Thank you Volunteers!
 You ARE the West Volusia Historical Society.

-When the pandemic closed the doors on the historical society this past year so many of our volunteers stepped up to help keep the society connected to our history community.
+During these past challenging years, our volunteers have stepped up to help keep the society connected to our history community.
 With dedicated and creative teams, the society stayed engaged with our members and caught the attention of non-members through social media, the website, virtual programs and new events that could be held safely in-person.
 A village of volunteers was essential to our success, and we highlight just a few.

 Join our team - Click here to see how.

 Click here to see more photos of our Volunteers in action